Library Travel Grants

 The UF Libraries Latin American Collection

 Other units of the UF Libraries also contain important resources of interest to those conducting research on Latin America and the Caribbean.
-For example, the UF Map Library houses approximately 500,000 maps and atlases, of which some 50,000 are specific to the region.
+For example, the UF's Price Library of Judaica contains many sources on Jewish communities in the region, and the Map and Imagery Library also has many relevant cartographic holdings.
 The Science Library has important holdings on tropical agriculture and natural resources, and other branches may also contain relevant materials.
 Please see the online catalog to further explore the holdings across the UF library system at http://uf.catalog.fcla.edu/uf.jsp?To=1 .

 Center for Latin American Studies